RV Rental Planning

 The MOST important aspect of driving an RV is to drive it safely.
 It is imperative that the RV operator becomes accustomed to the weight, size, and visibility demands of the RV as these details are quite different from the family sedan.
 Keep in mind that this is not difficult, it is only different than what most people are used to.
 Here are some pointers that will assist you in becoming a safe RV operator:

-Most RVs are taller than passenger vehicles so you should learn about road clearances, service station canopies, bridge heights, and you should also watch for low hanging obstacles such as trees branches.
+Most RVs are taller than passenger vehicles so you should learn about road clearances, service station canopies, bridge heights, and you should also watch for low hanging obstacles such as tree branches.
 Your owner’s manual or Canada RV rentals are the best sources for helping you determine the maximum road height of your RV.
 You could also check the specifications on our RV rentals page if you have rented an RV from Canada RV Rentals.
 Once you know, post the height somewhere on the RV or in the RV tow vehicle so it will always be handy for reference.

-The additional weight and size of an RV makes it less maneuverable than a passenger vehicle.
+The additional weight and size of an RV make it less maneuverable than a passenger vehicle.
 A safe maneuver in your family sedan may be dangerous in your RV rental.
 Because it is heavier, the RV may not stop as quickly and you will need more following distance.
 Defensive driving in an RV requires making changes slowly, braking gradually, and being familiar with its handling characteristics.

 Most RVs are heavier than passenger vehicles and require greater braking distances.
 You must allow more time for the vehicle to slow or stop.
 If you are towing an RV you must also worry about brake fade.
 Brake fade can happen when the brakes are overheated from prolonged use or the brakes are out of alignment.
 To help avoid brake fade on downgrades, use the lower gears to allow the engine to help slow the vehicle.